TLABEGO/Calculator-App/Calculator App.md

-*This is a basic calculator App that i built using core Java and the Swing framework* *Some of the functions included in the calculator are*
+*This is a basic calculator App that i built using core Java and the Swing framework. * *Some of the functions included in the calculator include*

+* Computing addition calculations
+* Computing subtraction calculations
+* Computing multiplicatin calculations
+* Computing devision calculations

 *The picture below shows how the calculator looks like in action.*

-a) Computing addition calculations
-b) Computing subtraction calculations
-c) Computing multiplicatin calculations
-b) Computing devision calculations

 ![](https://github.com/TLABEGO/Calculator-App/blob/master/sample.png)